Scientists: Inventors, Researchers, Engineers, Mathematicians

 - Donald Davies, scientist with a Welsh connection!

-- Dr Evan Pierce, scientist (Queen Victoria, cholera,) with a connection to Wales (Denbigh, North Wales)
+- Bill Frost, scientist with a connection to Wales (Tenby)

-- Dr Lyn Evans, scientist (CERN) with a connection to Wales (Aberdare, South Wales)
+- Harry Grindell-Matthews, scientist with a connection to Wales (Port Talbot)

-- Dr Richard Pryce, scientist with a connection to Wales (South Wales)
+- William Grove, scientist with a connection to Wales (Swansea)

 - Dudson, scientist with a Welsh connection!